aws-samples/sample-cap-quant/README.md

 ## Quant Research using Amazon EKS, Kuberay,CNCF Fluid

 # Overview
 This project aims to investigate the feasibility of performing quantitative research by leveraging [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), [KubeRay](https://github.com/ray-project/kuberay), and [CNCF Fluid](https://github.com/fluid-cloudnative/fluid) as the underlying infrastructure components.
+Both Amazon Trainium and Nvidia GPU have been used for deep learning model training.

 # Pre-requisites
 *Make sure the laptop or EC2 server has the right permission to access the resources on AWS account.*